NereySer/Andersen-devops/lesson 4/README.md

 Uses ansible role abdennour.golang,v1.0.12

 ## Running
-Runs with the go run command witohut compiling
+Runs with the go run command without compiling.
+Such way gives more experience and interest.
+It is not very complicated to change this behavior to run compiled version.

 # TIL
 Today I've learned basic information about IDEs: overview, some advantages and the most commonly used ones.